autonity/autonity-oracle/README.md

 #  - name: forex_exchangerate                # required, it is the plugin file name in the plugin directory.
 #    key: 111f04e4775bb86c20296530           # required, visit https://www.exchangerate-api.com to get your key, IMPORTANT: do not use free or developer service plan.
 #    refresh: 300                           # optional, buffered data within 300s, recommended for API rate limited data source.

-#  - name: forex_wise                        # required, it is the plugin file name in the plugin directory.
-#    key: 1234                               # required, visit https://www.wise.com to get your key, IMPORTANT: do not use free or developer service plan.
-#    refresh: 300                             # optional, buffered data within 300s, recommended for API rate limited data source.

 # Once the Autonity Genesis Foundation creates the AMM marketplace for ATN-USDC pair on Autonity blockchain, the
 # foundation will announce to un-comment below lines to config the uniswap plugin to source the price of ATN-USDC.